 The second one we heard is that our faculty and administrators don't have as many Hollywood connections because we're not located in Los Angeles.
 The misconception is that studying in Orange County, you're not going to have a bridge to working in LA.
 We always have visitors from Hollywood on campus, and we have students interning in LA.
 The city is just one train stop away.

-Can you briefly outline each step of the application process?
+Can you outline each step of the application process?

-Tell us about the various programs offered by Dodge College and around how many students are in each cohort?
+Tell us about the film programs taught at Dodge College and how many students are in each cohort?

 The first one is our Animation and Visual Effects program.
 You can pick either the animation track or the visual effects track, and it has anywhere between 25-30 students per cohort.
 All of our programs are relatively small, but it's one of our smaller ones.